devilry/devilry-deploy/docs/src/index.rst

 Deployment docs and scripts for `Devilry <http://devilry.org>`_.

 .. note::
-    You can contribute to these docs by forkink the `git-repo at github
+    You can contribute to these docs.
-    <https://github.com/devilry/devilry-deploy>`_, and sending pull requests
+    Use the *Edit on GitHub* or *Show on GitHub* link in the sidebar.

-    with your changes.
-You can also submit issues with these docs via the github project page.
+    You can also submit issues with these docs via `our github project page <https://github.com/devilry/devilry-deploy/issues>`_.

 Contents: